-Analysis: After utilization decreased from Q2 2016 to Q4 2016, Case Management Services utilization rates have flattened and remained steady for all age groups in the three quarters ending Q2 2017.
+Analysis: Case Management Services utilization rates have flattened and remained steady for all age groups in the three quarters ending Q3 2017.

 Barriers: No barriers were identified.

 Opportunities and Interventions: Optum Idaho will continue to work with educating our Provider network concerning appropriate use of Case Management services.